mnemnion/loon/notes/clu/semantics.md

 The edge cases, such a whether to constrain by failure or attempt a structural cast, can be figured out later.
 The gist is that type annotations attach metatables to values.

 Which is almost impossibly cool.
 You can attach a metatable to a string; you can even attach a metatable to a number, by making it an anonymous function which, called, returns its value, then attaching a metatable to the function.
-In Lua, that's a moderate amount of work, in Clua, we can let you make a literal number a `<Liter>` and dividing it by a `<Kilo>` will yield a `<Ratio>` of type `<Density>`.
+In Lua, that's a moderate amount of work, in Clu, we can let you make a literal number a `<Liter>` and dividing it by a `<Kilo>` will yield a `<Ratio>` of type `<Density>`.
 Eventually. `<Kilo>`, being `(is-a <Mass>)`, should be castable to a `<Pound>`, for those benighted cases where we need one.
 And so on.
 This is tractable, but we need a langauge before we can subject it to such delightful uses.

 Every metatable has a single metatable, leading back to _G.
 They may contain arbitrary numbers of *references* to metatables, naturally, enabling, I'm certain, a CLOS level of object orientation.